Citrus trees produce beautiful, fragrant blossoms and delicious fruit, and are naturally heavy feeders.

 Mature trees need a pound of fertilizer for every year of age.

-This means if your tree is four years old, it will need 4 pounds of fertilizer in February, again in May and again in October.
+This means if your tree is four years old, it will need 4 pounds of fertilizer in February, again in May or June and again in October.

 When & How Should Citrus Trees Be Fertilized?